matthieuriolo/rivetsjs-stdlib/README.md

 #### toString
 Returns the string representation of the given target.
 This actually calls the JS method toString()

 - target: any
 - return: string

+#### integer
+Exactly the same as toInteger but implemented as two-way formatter

+- two-way
+- target: any
+- return: string